...

 4. Pre-treat the moldy area

-Rinse or pre-soak the item if needed, then work detergent into the affected spot before the main wash.
+Work liquid laundry detergent into the affected area before the main wash.
 This helps loosen residue before the full cycle starts.

 5. Wash the item using the right setting

-Wash the clothing with detergent on the hottest water setting the fabric can safely handle.
+Wash the clothing with detergent on the warmest water setting the fabric can safely handle.
 Sturdy washable fabrics usually give you the best chance of success.
-Delicate or dry-clean-only items need more care.

 6. Dry the item completely

 Dry the clothing fully before you wear it or store it.
-This step is not optional.
-Mold loves moisture, and a half-dry shirt is basically an invitation.
+This step matters because mold can return when fabric stays damp.

 7. Check the item before keeping it